-In this course, we'll be reading and experimenting with flash fiction.
-Flash fiction is a catch-all for "narrative in miniature" instead of a novel, or even a short story, how can you convey a sense of character, narrative arc and emotional resonance in 250 words?
+In this course, we will be reading and experimenting with flash fiction.
+Flash fiction is a catch-all for a narrative in miniature – instead of a novel or even a short story, how can you convey a sense of character, narrative arc, and emotional resonance in 250 words?
 100 words?
 50 words?
 Flash fiction distills a story to its essence.
-We'll explore the strategic deployment of key bits of information that will give our readers a sense of what’s going on and why.
-The focus of the class will be on writing our own fiction and work-shopping it, but we'll also read a range of people who have learned how to do what we’re trying to achieve, from fiction writers to prose poets.
+We will explore the strategic deployment of key bits of information that will give our readers a sense of what’s going on and why.
+The focus of the class will be on writing our own fiction and workshopping it, but we will also read a range of people who have learned how to do what we’re trying to achieve, from fiction writers to prose poets.
 There will be many ways to approach the project of writing micro-fiction.
-We'll look at what it means for something to be called a story, some different kinds of stories, and how they can be approached from a narrow angle while still giving an image of the whole.
+We will look at what it means for something to be called a story, some different kinds of stories, and how they can be approached from a narrow angle while still giving an image of the whole.

 No specific prior experience or knowledge is required.

 Online sections of Pre-College courses are offered in one of the following modalities: Asynchronous, Mostly asynchronous, or Blended.
 Please review full information regarding the experience here.